 One approach is to investigate whether there are critical time periods after an event in which the memory can be diminished or erased.
 In this study, subjects learn to associate a specific colored square with a mild shock to the fingers in what is called fear conditioning.
 Next, various inhibitory learning protocols are used to create new, safe memories of the shock-associated color.

-The results demonstrate that, if safe memories are created ten minutes after fear conditioning, then the fear memory can be extinguished.
+go site The results demonstrate that, if safe memories are created ten minutes after fear conditioning, then the fear memory can be extinguished.
 A third area of investigation is to make learning more efficient.
 Finucane, M. The affect heuristic in judgments of risks and benefits.
 Journal of Behavioral Decision Making , 13, Fisher, G.

 Advising the behavioral investor: Lessons from the real world.
 Ricciardi Eds.
 Fiske, S. Social Cognition 2nd ed.
 New York: McGraw-Hill.
 Frederick, S. Time discounting and time preference: A critical review.
 Journal of Economic Literature, 40 , Hedonic adaptation.